brugr9/brugr9.github.io/ESBMessaging/README.md

 ![Screenshot of Plugin C++ Classes](Docs/ScreenshotPluginCppClasses.jpg "Screenshot of Plugin C++ Classes")

-A plugin providing with remote control related assets for UE4 integration and runtime interaction.
+A game plugin providing with remote control related assets for UE4 integration and runtime interaction.
 These are mainly Blueprints designed as messaging layer to an Enterprise Service Bus ESB where UE4 acts as message endpoint.

 ### Features